 Through our local electric company, we joined the Wellspring Wind Energy Program and are purchasing 23,520 kilowatt-hours of clean renewable energy per year to off-set our current resort electric energy usage.
 (This program helps maintain and add wind turbines spinning on Buffalo Ridge, Minnesota.)

-We do not spray or fertilize the grounds with chemicals.* Our sprinkler system recycles lake water onto our lawns and we use natural corn gluten as a pre-emergent herbicide.
+We do not spray or fertilize the grounds with chemicals.** Our sprinkler system recycles lake water onto our lawns and we use natural corn gluten as a pre-emergent herbicide.
 (Occasionally we will use a phosphate-free natural fertilizer for new grass seed patches, and existing piles of leaf mulch and sawdust as weed repellents.)
 So yah, expect a few dandelions, but hey! they're safely edible: try the greens for salads, roast the roots as a detox tea or soak the buds for homemade wine!
-Pick all you want, hehe. *(except for poison ivy, once a year precisely controlled, in which the mixture is absorbed within 24 hours).
+Pick all you want, hehe.

-We are in the process of creating a user friendly CWC compost pile for guests to eliminate kitchen scraps.
+We are in the process of creating a user-friendly CWC compost pile for guests to eliminate kitchen scraps.

 We encourage guests to donate unused food staples they do not wish to pack up and take home with them to our local Hubbard County Food Shelf (bring cans or items to resort lodge and drop off in box provided.)